 If you haven’t been diagnosed with an addiction, then it’s helpful to be aware of the early signs.

 If you are using recreational drugs, prescription drugs or alcohol, consider these 10 questions:

-Processes can also be addictive – including eating disorders, problem gambling or gaming, internet and social media addiction, sex and love addiction, porn addiction and compulsive spending.
+Processes can also be addictive – including eating disorders, gambling addiction or gaming addiction, internet and social media addiction, sex and love addiction, porn addiction and compulsive shopping.
 You can ask yourself similar questions about these processes – to identify any areas for concern.

 The best way to identify signs of dependence or diagnose addiction is to have an addiction assessment at a trustworthy addiction centre.

 Every human being has things they cannot see about their own personality or behaviour.
 Often, it takes a friend, relative or colleague to point them out – and we don’t always like that!

 If you score highly on personality traits linked to addiction, then it’s worth building a support network of people you trust.
 This can include friends and family members whom you respect.